 As it’s mid-March I made a very spring-appropriate cake even though yesterday we saw a procession of hail that sounded like an angry mob knocking on our windows and doors all at once and temperatures close to freezing.
 The cake definitely will not go to waste especially that we are decorating and have a couple of friends popping over on Sunday.
 It’s based on my old favourite lemon drizzle cake that is quite popular, but I tinkered with the recipe a little to make it even nicer.
 It’s easy to make, fills your house with a delicious citrusy fragrance and goes really well with a cup of chamomile tea.
 Enjoy!

-900 g / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
-For this recipe, I used a tin that holds 750 ml / 3 cups.
-My other 900 g / 2lb tin holds as much as 1250 ml / 5 cups so it would require more 30% more batter and possibly a touch longer baking time.
+Please be aware that 1 kg / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
+For this recipe, I used a 2 lb cake tin that holds approximately 1250 ml / 5 cups of liquid (to the brim).
+The batter should fill no more than 2/3 – 3/4 of the tin or else the cake may not raise.

 Although not traditional for this particular cake, you may want to soak the cake with some lemon syrup (3 tbsp sugar melted in 3 tbsp lemon juice, pierce the cake in several places with a skewer before soaking) as soon as it comes out of the oven.
 It is an especially good trick if you accidentally overbake it.